Posting Policy

 III.
 DURATION

-Things posted in Community Posting Spaces may be up for a maximum of 14 days or until the advertised event has ended - whichever occurs first.
-Once a posting has expired, the person who posted it should remove it.
+Posters and fliers posted in Community Posting Spaces may be up for a maximum of 14 days or until the advertised event has ended - whichever occurs first.
+Once a posting has expired, the person who posted it should remove it, failing which it will be removed by the Facilities Department.

 IV.
 METHOD OF ATTACHMENT

-Items should be posted using thumbtacks, pushpins, staples, scotch tape, masking tape, or other light-duty tape.
-Glues, heavy-duty adhesive tapes, nails and other methods may not be used.
+Posters and fliers should be secured at the kiosks, pinup, or bulletin boards using thumbtacks, pushpins, staples, scotch tape, masking tape, or other light-duty tape.
+Glue, heavy-duty adhesive tapes, nails, screws, and other methods may not be used.

 V. ARTWORKS OR OTHER ACADEMIC WORKS